vestalux/sljekyll/_libraries/framlingham-library.md

 branch-photocopying: available
 branch-room-hire: /libraries/room-hire/framlingham-library
 breadcrumb: y
 branch-other-facilities: 'Framlingham Town Council offices open Monday-Thursday 10am-4pm and at other times by arrangement.
-Please see <a href="http://www.framlingham.com/council.php">http://www.framlingham.com/council.php</a> for more information.'
+Please see the <a class="blue" href="http://www.framlingham.com/council.php">Framlingham Town Council website</a> for more information.'
 ---